langvm/.github/profile/README.md

 Explore as many different approaches as possible instead of limiting yourself to just one design.

+You may wanna tell me something via IM in [my profile](https://github.com/jellyterra) or email of LangVM.

-[I hope](https://github.com/jellyterra) to learn more about existing research, and you may be my guide to the new worlds! 😉
+I hope to learn more about existing research, and you may be my guide to the new worlds! 😉